hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

  - an HP Touchpad
  - a compatible charger
  - a micro-USB cable
- - a laptop that can run Java
+ - a computer that can run Java

 # Step 0: Ensure that there is enough battery to boot something